Musical elements in the discrete-time representation of sound: Variation in the basic note

 \subsubsection{Moving source and receptor, Doppler effect}

-Retaken the exposition in subsection~\ref{subsec:spac}, when an audio source or receptor is moving, its characteristics are ideally updated at each sample of the digital signal.
-Speed components should be found for each ear.
-In this way, given the audio source speed (or velocity) $v_s$, with positive values if the source moves away from receptor, and receptor speed $v_r$, positive when it gets closer to audio source, the frequency is given by the well known Doppler shift:
+According to the discussion in Section~\ref{subsec:spac}, when an audio source (or receptor) is moving, the IID and ITD are constantly changing and are ideally updated at each sample of the digital signal (if fast computational rendering is not at stake).
+As given by basic theory, the audio source speed $s_s$, with positive values if the source moves away from receptor, and receptor speed $s_r$, positive when it gets closer to audio source (one might always use $s_r=0$ for musical purposes), relates the fequency $f$ at the receiver and the frequency $f_0$ emitted by:

-With both frequencies $f$ and $f_0$, and the IID from the new source position, it is possible to create the Doppler effect.
-There is an addendum to improve the fidelity of the physical phenomena: to increase the received potency.
-It is possible to understand this potency gain as being proportional to the wave shrinking or expansion: $\Delta P=P_0\left(\frac{v_r-v_s}{343.2}\right)$, where $P_0$ is signal potency and $P$ the potency at receptor.

-In this way, it is possible to obtain both amplitude and frequency of a moving audio source.
-Being this audio source in front of receptor with $y_0$ meters of horizontal distance and $z_0$ meters of height, the distance is given by $D_i=\left\{ d_i=\sqrt{ y_{i}^{2}+z_{0}^{2} } \right\}_0^{\Lambda-1}$, where $y_i=y_0+(v_s-v_r)\frac{i}{f_s}$ with $v_s$ and $v_r$ both horizontal, having null non-$y$ components.
-Amplitude changes with the distance and with the potency factor cited above (see subsection~\ref{subsec:volume} for potency to amplitude conversion).

-The amplitude change caused by the distance is even, while the change caused by the potency variation is antisymmetric in relation to the crossing of source with receptor.
-The frequency has a symmetric progression in relation to pitch.
-In other words, the same semitones (or fractions) added during the approach are decreased during the departure.
-Besides that, the transition is abrupt if source and receptor intersect with zero distance, otherwise, there is a monotonic progression.
-In the given case, where there is a static height $z_0$, observed the speed component in the direction given by observer and source positions, the frequencies $F_i$ at the observer is given by:
+Using the coordinates as in Figure~\ref{fig:spac}, and Equation~\ref{eq:distOuvidos}, the speed $s_s$ can be found simply by $s_s = f_s(d_{i+1}-d{i})$.
+One should also use IID for the intensity progression of the sound, and ITD to correctly start and end the sonic sequences related to each ear.
+The change in pitch is antisymmetric upon the crossing of source with receptor: the same semitones (or fraction of) that are added during the approach are decreased during the departure.
+Moreover, the transition is abrupt if source and receptor intersect with zero distance, otherwise, there is a smooth progression.

-There is a Python implementation of the Doppler effect as describe above, and also considering the intersection between audio source and receptor, at the \massa\ toolbox~\cite{MASSA}.